-Plane passenger opens emergency exit mid-flight (VIDEO)
+Passenger opens Airbus emergency exit mid-flight (VIDEO)

-Nine people were hospitalized for minor injuries after a man opened an emergency exit on a Asiana Airlines plane in mid-flight, causing panic among the passengers.
-The man was arrested immediately upon landing.
+Nine people were hospitalized for minor injuries after a man opened an emergency exit on a Asiana Airlines plane just before landing, causing panic among the passengers.
+The man was arrested immediately upon arrival.

-The incident took place on an Airbus A321-200 jet bound for Daegu, South Korea on Friday afternoon, with one passenger reportedly opening a hatch on the plane’s left side as it descended for its landing, causing wind to rush into the cabin.
+The incident took place on an Airbus A321-200 jet bound for Daegu, South Korea on Friday afternoon, when one passenger reportedly opened a hatch on the plane’s left side as it descended, causing wind to rush into the cabin.

 Footage of the mishap has circulated online, showing passengers holding on for dear life as the emergency exit hangs open.
 Some people on board fainted, according to local press reports, while a Daegu fire department official said nine teenagers were brought to the hospital after suffering breathing issues.